anastasiia-levchenko/freedesign/README.md

 Used tool: mySQL Workbench
 Actions:
 DB freedesign should be created
-User (data of which is metioned in the properties files) should be created as well and given privileges.
+User (data of which is mentioned in the properties files) should be created as well and given privileges.

 In order to run the project from scratch, the following test data can be used for demonstration: src/main/resources/sql/testartworkdata

+##Technologies used:
+- Spring Boot
+- Hibernate
+- Thymeleaf
+- mySQL server
+- Lombok